 Make It Look Good

 Oh, how important it is for the plate of vegetables to look appealing!

-Putting some broccoli or spinach on the plate won’t cut it and I know preparing a beautiful plate seems like a waste of time when you have young children.
+Putting broccoli or spinach on the plate won’t cut it, and I know preparing a beautiful dish seems like a waste of time when young children.

 But trust me, in the long term, it’ll be worth it.

 Use different-colored vegetables to make “food paintings,” and you’ll see that eating them will become a lot more exciting.

 Parenting is very much about leading by example.
 If they see you making healthy dietary decisions – instead of just hearing you say how important it is to do so – it’ll become a lot easier to convince them to eat their greens every day.

 Even when you feel like snacking, grab a piece of cucumber instead of a cookie and ask your kid if they also want some.

 Kids want to be like their parents, and you should use that to your advantage whenever you can.

 Let Your Child Cook with You